litebird/litebird_sim/docs/source/mapmaking.rst

 (:math:`I` is the identity operator), and it is applied to a TOD: :math:`Z\cdot y`.
 The purpose of the operator is to “clean up” the TOD from all the components that are not white noise.
-It does so by creating a map (note the presence of the map-binning operator :math:`M^{-1}\cdot P^T\cdot C_w^{-1}` on the right) and then scanning the map back into a TOD (the last operator :math:`P` on the left of the map-binning operator).
-The result of this “map-and-scan” operation is subtracted from the TOD sample, because of the difference between the identity operator :math:`I` and this matrix.
+It does so by creating a map (note the presence on the right of the map-binning operator :math:`M^{-1}\cdot P^T\cdot C_w^{-1}` we discussed before) and then scanning the map back into a TOD (the last operator :math:`P` on the left of the map-binning operator).
+Because of the difference between the identity operator :math:`I` and this matrix, the result of this “map-and-scan” operation is subtracted from the TOD sample.

 The destriper estimates the vector of baselines :math:`a` by solving iteratively the following equation: